Best Social Media Contest Software and Tools for Giveaways and Growth

 Strengths:

-• useful for more managed experiences
+• useful fit for more managed promotion setups

 Limits: